 - Pros – Easy to use with a price that’s hard to beat.
 It even inserts back matter pages for you like your social media links, description (with images) of your other books, and a note about how people can join your mailing list.

-- Cons – You have to copy and paste each chapter one by one, which is time-consuming, and you are limited to three themes and three book sizes.
+- Cons – There is no desktop app, which means you have to trust the cloud completely with your manuscript, and the user interface isn’t intuitive.
+Also, you are limited to three themes and three book sizes.
 Also, you don’t get your formatted file right away, though I only had to wait for a few minutes before I received the email saying my book was ready.

 Of course, you also have the option to outsource book formatting if, unlike me, you are a sensible person who would like to actually spend time with your family or friends on the weekends (or be working on your next book) rather than seated in front of a computer screen waiting for swirling wheels or flipping hourglasses to say your file is ready.